 Your personal transfer balance cap can be complex.
 We encourage you to seek professional advice from a qualified financial adviser before making any changes to your super or retirement pension(s).

 Transfer balance cap

 This information about the transfer balance cap is general in nature.
-Visit www.ato.gov.au for more information, including worked examples.
+Visit www.ato.gov.au for more information.